Stephen Curry: Injury and comeback (2019–2021)

-On April 12, Curry scored 53 points in a 116–107 win against the Denver Nuggets, and he surpassed Chamberlain (17,783) to become the franchise's all-time scoring leader.
-It was part of an 11-game stretch in April in which Curry scored at least 30 points each game, surpassing Kobe Bryant's previous record for a player age 33 or older.
-Curry also had 78 three-pointers during that span, the most in NBA history over 11 regular season games.
-His play rekindled talk of him being a candidate for his third MVP award.
-He was named the Western Conference Player of the Month for April after averaging 37.3 points (the oldest player in NBA history to average more than 35 points per game in a single month) on 51.8% shooting and scoring 30 or more points in 13 of his 15 games.
-He became first NBA player to average 35 points and shoot 50–40–90 in a calendar month.
-His 96 three-pointers were an NBA record for a month, breaking James Harden's mark of 82 set in November 2019.
-Curry made 46.6% of his 3's in that span, including four games in which he made 10 or more three-pointers.
-He scored 46 points in the regular-season finale against Memphis to hold off Bradley Beal and secure his second scoring title as the oldest player in NBA history to average more than 30 points per game in a single season, finishing with a 32.0 point average.
+On April 12, Curry scored 53 points in a 116–107 win against the Denver Nuggets, and he surpassed Wilt Chamberlain (17,783) to become the franchise's all-time scoring leader.
+It was part of an 11-game stretch in April in which Curry scored at least 30 points in each game, surpassing Kobe Bryant's previous record (10) for a player age 33 or older.
+He also made 78 three-pointers during that span, the most in NBA history over 11 regular season games.
+Curry's play sparked media discussions about his candidacy for the league MVP award, and went on to become a finalist for the award for the third time in his career.
+He was named the Western Conference Player of the Month for April after averaging 37.3 points on .518 shooting and scoring 30 or more points in 13 of his 15 games played.
+He became the first NBA player to average at least 35 points per game and shoot 50–45–90 in a calendar month and set an NBA record for made three-pointers in a month with 96, breaking James Harden's mark of 82 set in November 2019.
+Curry made .466 of his three-pointers in that span, including four games in which he made 10 or more three-pointers.
+He scored 46 points in the regular-season finale against the Memphis Grizzlies, finishing the season with a scoring average of 32.0 and holding off Bradley Beal to secure his second scoring title.
+He joined Kareem Abdul-Jabbar, Michael Jordan, and Wilt Chamberlain as the fourth player in NBA history to win multiple championships, league MVP awards, and scoring titles in a career.